 In traditional Japanese tattoos, the snake holds a wide range of meanings and performs a number of important functions.
 Among its many attributes are protection from illness, disaster, and bad fortune.
 Snake tattoos also represent wisdom and protection, particularly from the results of bad decisions.
-The snake can also embody regeneration, healing, and medicine as it was revered in Japanese culture in association with medicinal rites and remedies.
+The snake also embodies regeneration, healing, and medicine.
+Revered in Japanese culture, the snake was associated with medicinal rites and remedies.
 As a symbol of good luck, it was also though to bring good health.

 The Japanese snake tattoo also represents the Divine Feminine, or the holy female attributes.
 It was thought that much in the same way a snake sheds its skin, a woman could take on the positive attributes of a man.
 Seems a little sexist, but it was ancient Japan, after all.

-Though the image of the human skull in much of tattoo culture and art in general has come to have a negative connotation (such as death, danger, and an ill fate), the skull used in Japanese tattoos was intended to be a positive representation of the natural life cycle.
+The image of the human skull in the majority of tattoo culture– and art in general, has a negative connotation (such as death, danger, and an ill fate), the skull used in Japanese tattoos is intended to be a positive representation of the natural life cycle.

 Traditionally, the Japanese skull tattoo represents change, which makes sense as death is the greatest change man can experience.
 See more skull tattoo styles.

 Japanese flower tattoos have a wide variety of meaning and are a very important and highly valued design in traditional Japanese tattoo art.
 For the sake of convenience, we’ve included the information about Japanese flower tattoos in our Flower Tattoos section.

 The Oni Mask tattoo in Japanese tattoos is extremely common and refers to the belief in a spirit world in which demons carry out their roles of punishing the unjust and evil, as well as spreading disease (seems like a random thing to be responsible for, but I guess it fits in with the whole evil-doing business).